rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

-NaveGo is an open-source framework for processing INS/GPS sensors that is freely available online.
+NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems, simulating inertial sensors and GPS receptor, and performing inertial sensors analysis that is freely available online.
 It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
 NaveGo has been verified by processing real-world data from a real trajectory and contrasting results with a commercial, closed-source software package.
 Difference between both solutions have shown to be negligible.
 For more information read (Gonzalez et al., 2017).

-NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), ITIC at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).
+NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), Engineering School at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Features